 “To be a good mother — a woman must have sense, and that independence of mind which few women possess who are taught to depend entirely on their husbands.
 Meek wives are, in general, foolish mothers; wanting their children to love them best, and take their part, in secret, against the father, who is held up as a scarecrow. “

 – Mary Wollstonecraft, A Vindication of the Rights of Woman (1792)

 This experience fermented a desire to become a writer; Mary returned to London where she became acquainted with luminaries such as Thomas Paine, William Godwin and Joseph Johnson.
-In London, she became more aware of new strains in political and philosophical ideas; the late eighteenth century was an era of change.
-The old ‘divine rights’ of kings was being replaced with greater faith in human reason and liberty; this sea change in attitudes best exemplified by the French revolution.
+In London, she became more aware of new strains of political and philosophical ideas; the late eighteenth century was an era of change.
+The old ‘divine rights’ of kings was being replaced with greater faith in human reason and liberty; this sea change in attitudes best exemplified by the French Revolution.

 Like many radicals, Mary was initially enthused by the French revolution.
 In 1790, she wrote an influential pamphlet Vindication of the Rights of Men (1790).
 This sought to defend the principles of the French Revolution against Edmund Burke’s conservative critique.
-This helped establish Mary as a leading liberal writer; at the time, it was rare for a women to have such prominence in literary circles.
+This helped establish Mary as a leading liberal writer; at the time, it was rare for a woman to have such prominence in literary circles.

 Vindication of the Rights of Women

 Shortly after the Vindication of the Rights of Men (1790), Mary wrote A Vindication of the Rights of Women (1792).
 This was ground-breaking work, as it proposed women were the equal of men.
-Wollstonecraft contended, it was only the lack of education for women that meant they seemed to be intellectually inferior.
+Wollstonecraft contended it was only the lack of education for women that meant they seemed to be intellectually inferior.

 “Till women are more rationally educated, the progress in human virtue and improvement in knowledge must receive continual checks.”